Skip to main content

 If the water supply serving your cottage food kitchen is from a private well, your well water will need to be tested each year for Coliform bacteria.
 Please submit a copy of your well test results at the same time you submit your application and other documents.
 Note that well water testing must be performed within 60 days of the cottage food application date.

 You are free to use any accredited laboratory for your well water test.
 You have the option of purchasing a State of Illinois well test kit from our office for $49.
-The price includes shipping and lab testing for Coliform bacteria only (no other types of tests are performed).
+The price includes shipping to the lab and lab testing for Coliform bacteria only (no other types of tests are performed).
 Further information about private wells.

 Septic Systems and Cottage Food Operations